 This annex relates to annual submission of information for individual undertakings.

-The template is retrospective and should be filled by every non-life insurer (including Non-SLT Health) only for the direct business and only for the Non-life Lines of Business (LOBs).
+The template is retrospective and should be filled in relation to non-life business (including Non-SLT Health) only for the direct business and only for the Non-life Lines of Business (LOBs).

 The underwriting risk portfolio is the distribution, in (predefined) brackets, of the sum insured of each and every single underwriting risk which have been accepted by the undertaking.
 The underwriting risk portfolio is per LOB.
 However, whereas some LOBs are reportable on a compulsory basis for all member states, the individual member states may also require compulsory basis reporting for further LOBs where deemed to be relevant.
 For certain LOBs, the template would not be applicable.
 (See also item Line of business).

+The default brackets to be used are defined in euros.
+For different reporting currencies each relevant supervisory authority shall define the equivalent options for the amounts to be used in the 20 brackets.

+An undertaking may use undertaking specific brackets, in particular when sum insured is lower than EUR 100 000.
+The brackets chosen shall be used consistently over the reporting periods, unless the distribution of claims changes significantly.
+In this case the undertaking shall notify the supervisory authority in advance, unless already specified by the supervisory authority.

+By default the reference date should be the end of the reporting year, however if duly justified, the undertaking may choose the reference date of collecting the information from the policy administration.
+This means that the underwriting risk portfolio can be based for example on the same reference date that is used to collect similar information for the renewal of reinsurance treaties and facultative cover.

 The sum insured relates to each and every individual underwriting risk, only looking at the main coverage of the policy per LOB, and means the highest amount that the insurer can be obliged to pay out.
 This means: